tzelalouzeir/web-scraping_multipages/README.md

 market_data=[]

-# created only for 6 pages if you want to add more please (i think i dont need to create new if  elif conditions)
+# created only for 6 pages if you want to add more please (i think i don't need to create new if  elif conditions)

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 1-6 Pages~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~